 Where the use of links is not possible, for example in a shop or call centre, the consumer must be given the following information:

-The ‘Key Rights’ could be laminated and provided for the consumer before making the sale or the basic information could be read out to the consumer.
-Looking at the situation practically, the simplest solution would be for the consumer to be directed to the information in the brochure or website, especially the protection details in the new 2018 PTRs.
+The ‘key rights’ could be laminated and provided for the consumer before making the sale or the basic information could be read out to the consumer.
+Looking at the situation practically, the simplest solution would be for the consumer to be directed to the information in the brochure or website, especially the protection details in the 2018 PTRs.
 As explained above, the information in Schedule 1 would be discussed in the process of the sale.

-And for telephone sales, the sales discussion should be able to highlight the basic Schedule 1 information, which could be emailed to the consumer during the sales process or reference made to the Organiser/Principal’s brochure or website.
-Then we come to the ‘Key Facts’.
-Access to their website and direction as to where the legal information can be found is one possibility, or an email highlighting the information, while the consumer is on the phone and told to refer to, is another.
+For telephone sales, the sales discussion should highlight the basic Schedule 1 information, which could be emailed to the consumer during the sales process or reference made to the organiser/principal’s brochure or website.

 You can read out the key rights, but if this isn’t practical then you can find a way to give your consumers access to them and let them know where to view them.
 For example, you can put the key rights on your website and refer clients to that, or you can email the key rights to clients as part of the booking process.

 Where a package might be created through linked online booking processes, e.g., a travel company with which a booking is made, transmits the consumer’s name, payment details and email address to another travel company, the first travel company must provide the consumer with the following information at the time of booking the first service: